Food, Home, Recipes

 spilling beans out of the Stumptown bag

-You hear it all the time – after all, it’s essentially the first pillar of financial literacy: Your $5 daily latte habit adds up to $1,825 annually – imagine what you could do with all of that extra money!
+You hear it all the time and it’s essentially the first pillar of financial literacy: Your $5 daily latte habit adds up to $1,825 annually—imagine what you could do with all of that extra money!

 Would you believe that in the not-so-distant past, I used to go to Starbucks every day?
 Me?
 The gal who tries to keep her weekly workday lunch budget under $10, who hasn’t paid to see a movie in a theater since 2015, and who sometimes refuses to call an Uber even when it’s raining and there are still two miles to walk?